Connect with others who understand.

 MyMSTeam members often discuss their experiences with orthostatic hypotension.
 “My last major episode was Friday,” wrote one member.
 “I woke up and got up to go to the bathroom.
 Somehow, I landed between the toilet and the wall.
 I have a very bruised hip, a few dings on my elbow, and a big bump on my head.”

-These episodes can be (relatively) minor or significant enough to warrant a trip to the hospital.
+These episodes can be relatively minor or significant enough to warrant a trip to the hospital.
 One MyMSTeam member shared how one of their episodes of dizziness escalated.
 “When the EMTs got here,” they wrote, “they couldn’t find a pulse or read my blood pressure.
 I was admitted to the hospital, and they found that I had orthostatic hypotension.
 I was placed on a heart monitor.”

 Orthostatic hypotension can interfere with daily life in significant ways and may even be dangerous.
 Understanding how it is connected to MS and how to manage it can help you keep an eye on this symptom and prevent more serious problems from developing.

+Some researchers believe that autonomic abnormalities develop when certain brain regions are affected.
 When a person stands up, their blood vessels automatically constrict (tighten).
-This keeps blood pressure high enough to avoid dizziness, lightheadedness, or syncope (fainting).
-The vessels of someone with MS and orthostatic hypotension do not constrict properly.
-This may be due to MS lesions on CNS sites that control blood pressure.
+This keeps blood pressure high enough to avoid dizziness, lightheadedness, syncope (fainting), and falls.

 • Parkinson’s disease